The distinguished invertible object as ribbon dualizing object in the Drinfeld center: The ribbon Grothendieck-Verdier structure on the Drinfeld center of a pivotal finite tensor category

 \begin{proof}[\slshape Proof of Proposition~\ref{proppivotal}] The fact that the functor $D= -^\vee \otimes \alpha$ is a Grothendieck-Verdier duality is purely formal: Since $Z(\cat{C})$ is rigid, we have isomorphisms

 natural in $X,Y \in Z(\cat{C})$.
 This shows that the equivalence $D= -^\vee \otimes \alpha$ is a Grothendieck-Verdier duality on $Z(\cat{C})$.

-The non-trivial point is that $\xi$ is a pivotal structure for the Grothendieck-Verdier duality: \begin{itemize} \item First we prove that $\xi$ is a monoidal isomorphism $\id_{Z(\cat{C})} \to D^2$ in $Z(\cat{C})$: The components $\xi_X$ are in fact morphisms in $Z(\cat{C})$ which follows from the naturality of $\omega$ and and the fact that the half braiding of $\alpha$ defines a morphism in $Z(\cat{C})$.
-In order to see that $\xi$ is monoidal, we observe that the structure isomorphism
+The non-trivial point is that $\xi$ is a pivotal structure for the Grothendieck-Verdier duality: \begin{itemize} \item First we prove that $\xi$ is a monoidal isomorphism $\id_{Z(\cat{C})} \to D^2$ in $Z(\cat{C})$: The components $\xi_X$ are in fact morphisms in $Z(\cat{C})$ which follows from the naturality of $\omega$ and the fact that the half braiding of $\alpha$ defines a morphism in $Z(\cat{C})$.
+In order to see that $\xi$ is monoidal, let us observe that the structure isomorphism

+making $D^2$ monoidal by~\cite[Proposition~5.2]{bd} is the isomorphism induced by the evaluation of the invertible object $\alpha$.
+Let us justify this: Recall from (the dual of) \cite[Equation~(2.3)]{bd} the natural isomorphism that, when specialized to our particular Grothendieck-Verdier duality at hand, is given by